-Training a range of staff in primary care, integrated teams, prevention and risk behaviour services in Health Coaching.
-Roll-out Health Coaching within multidisciplinary teams, prioritising patients identified through PAMs at the lowest levels of engagement.
+• Training a range of staff in primary care, integrated teams and lifestyle services in Health Coaching.
+Roll-out Health Coaching within multi-disciplinary teams, prioritising patients identified through PAMs at the lowest levels of engagement.

 Health Coaching differs from traditional patient information and education as it is based on motivational interviewing approaches, and a collaborative process between patient and professional.
 Health Coaching can be offered in a range of settings, including by telephone.
 Evidence suggests Health Coaching can deliver positive changes in health behaviours, especially when targeted at patients identified as having low levels of activation.